HFUT-LEC/awesome-student-cognitive-modeling/papers/README.md

 Currently, there is a growing focus on student cognitive modeling, and we have curated articles that cover three essential tasks within this field: cognitive diagnosis, knowledge tracing, and computerized adaptive testing.
 The purpose of this compilation is to facilitate a rapid comprehension of both historical and future trends in these specific areas.

 ## Cognitive Diagnosis (CD)
-The cognitive diagnostic model is an approach that assesses students' abilities based on factors such as their interaction records and additional information related to exercises.We categorized the papers by the data and methodology used by the CD model, you can get details from the subheadings.
+The cognitive diagnostic model is an approach that assesses students' abilities based on factors such as their interaction records and additional information related to exercises.
+We categorized the papers based on the data and methodology utilized by the Cognitive Diagnosis (CD) model.
+You can find detailed information from respective subheadings.

 ### Tradition methods
 - [Item response theory, IRT](https://books.google.com.vn/books?hl=en&lr=&id=9Xm0AAAAQBAJ&oi=fnd&pg=PR1&dq=Susan%20E%20Embretson%20and%20Steven%20P%20Reise.%20Item%20response%20theory.%20Psychology%20Press,%202013.&ots=Ec6T_xMUYp&sig=uaOHLgo1b22uN_tUNtO6F6Y6h18&redir_esc=y)